seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 17</h2>

 Applied the flex-direction property to create a column in the tweet embed, aligned elements using the justify-content property, used the justify-content property in the tweet embed, and aligned elements using the align-items property. #100DaysOfCode

+<h2>Day 18</h2>

+Used the flex-basis property to set the initial size of an item, used the flex shorthand property, used the order property to rearrange items, and used the align-self property.
+The CSS Flexbox Challenges are now completed.
+Happy Thanksgiving everyone!!!!! =) #100DaysOfCode